moonbitlang/moonbit-docs/moonbit-tour/tour/chapter3_pattern_matching/lesson3_constant_pattern/index.md

 # Constant pattern

-Almost all constant in MoonBit can be represented as a constant pattern.
+Almost all constants in MoonBit can be represented as a constant pattern.